Snap photo. Sit back. See value.

-We've provided all of our 2500+ clients with a positive experience, helping them make their dream home design a reality, quickly.
+As leaders in the exterior design industry, we've provided thousands of clients with a positive experience, helping them make their dream home design a reality, quickly.
 Plus, our relationships with the highest quality vendors and designers means you'll get a low price on the products we recommend.

 No one likes to go it alone, especially when it involves exterior cosmetic decisions that affect the value and feel of your home.

 Know Before You Paint: Tip of the Trade

 We strongly encourage our brick&batten clients to test several swatches of color prior to painting their whole home.
 Inspect the sample in the morning, mid-day, and afternoon.

 The color of exterior paint is altered by surroundings, roof color, sun exposure, amount of shade, time of day, and weather.
 Also, in some instances, brick will soak up the pigment in the paint, resulting in a lighter appearance on the house…another reason to paint a section of the actual bricks with your samples.

 Finally, although computer screens are a good representation of color, every screen showcases color differently.
 It’s essential to visualize your paint live prior to making a final commitment.